-Marisol Limón Martínez is a multidisciplinary artist whose work encompasses writing, music, and visual art.
+Marisol Limón Martínez is a multidisciplinary artist whose work encompasses writing, music composition, performance, and visual art.

 She is the author of Via Dissimulata: In Three Voices; After You, Dearest Language; First Space, Then Structures; and Honorary Men.

-Marisol has released two albums of chamber pop songs, Here Her Ghost and Autoportrait, under the name Marisol Limon.
+Marisol has released two albums, Here Her Ghost and Autoportrait, under the name Marisol Limon.

 Marisol's visual art is in the collections of the Museum of Modern Art, Brooklyn Museum, New York Public Library Print Collection, Harvard University, and Yale University, amongst others.

 Her honors and awards include grants from The Pollock-Krasner Foundation, the National Endowment of the Arts (NEA) and New York State Council on the Arts (NYSCA) for an artist's residency at the Women's Studio Workshop, and the Ora Schneider Art Writer Residency.

 Marisol tours internationally as a pianist and back-up vocalist with singer and songwriter Scott Matthew with whom she has written and recorded.
 She has worked with various artists and ensembles in composition, recording, design, and performance in New York, including at the Abrons Art Center, Joe's Pub at The Public Theater, and St. Ann's Warehouse.

 She was born in San Antonio, Texas, received her BA in Art History from Barnard College, and studied classical piano at the Manhattan School of Music.
 She was the co-founder and co-editor of the newspaper New York Nights and is former faculty of Trinity School and Parsons School of Design.